-Being a Cognitive Hypnotherapist and having trained in Hypnotherapy doesn’t mean that I am somehow excluded from being human.
+Being a therapist and having trained doesn’t mean that I am somehow excluded from being human.
 Recently something happened and I had to deal with the consequences of that incident.
 I don’t know what they are yet, but there are always some consequences.
 For the last few days I have been thinking and at times worrying about what they might be, and what the implications for my life could be.
 It’s an easy and perhaps natural thing to do.
 Something happens and we react.

 I noticed though that I was allowing myself to think about these possible consequences in a way that was more than unhelpful.
 I took them to bed and played back what had happened, what could have been done differently, and what might now happen.
 But I was caught in a trance.